 Research has shown that one of the most important factors in infographic design is to understand your audience’s peripheral vision – that what a user can see at a glance is what will determine where they look next.
 In other words, in a pre-attentive way, you need to not only attract them to a specific spot on your visualization, but also be aware that you need to give them something to look at next!

 The best example I can think of to explain this idea is to think of a map interface.
 You’re mapping the locations and ranking of restaurants.
 So you have dots on a map, but you want to indicate how good they are as well, so at a glance, your audience can determine the best restaurants.

 Imagine that you have 100 restaurants on this map, and each has up to 5 stars next to the icon.
 That’s a lot of visual distraction and will be overwhelming for your users – especially in that pre-attentive moment.
 You would be better off leaving off the ranking or just using color or contrast to indicate relative scoring rather than trying to squeeze in that much visual information to the interface.

-Just as in the previous example, less is more when it comes to labeling.
+Just as in the previous data visualization tip, less is more when it comes to labeling.
 For similar reasons, but it goes beyond leaving white space and reducing visual clutter with fewer elements.
 You should always think of your labels as “nice-to-haves” that need to be argued into the graphic.
 The assumption is NO LABELS, except as absolutely required.